suncoast-devs/handbook/lessons/misc-how-does-internet-work/index.md

 ## Let's take a look at a few DNS examples

-Your computer may come with a tool named `dig` to look up DNS entries.
+Your computer may come with a tool named `dig` to lookup DNS entries.
 If not you may have a tool named `nslooup`.

-Lets look up `handbook.suncoast.io`
+Let's lookup `handbook.suncoast.io`

 ```shell
 dig handbook.suncoast.io
 ```

-In addition to other details you will get something similar to the following.
+In addition to other details, you will get something similar to the following.
 NOTE, your address may differ from `162.243.166.170`

 ```